Mohammedvaraliya/Data-Structures-and-Algorithms/Trees/Binary Tree/README.md

         Deserialized: 1,2,Null,Null,3,4,Null,Null,5,Null,Null
 ```

-**explanation**
+**Explanation**

-Here is a step-by-step explanation of how the implemented code works using the first input `nums1 = [1, 2, None, None, 3, 4, None, None, 5, None, None]`.
+Here is a step-by-step Explanation of how the implemented code works using the first input `nums1 = [1, 2, None, None, 3, 4, None, None, 5, None, None]`.

 #### 1. Building the Binary Tree